 John Carter and Gulliver Jones live in a Mars where the red race has supplanted

-Rather, Gulliver Jones makes constant reference to them being hairy shaggy
+men.
+Rather, Gulliver Jones makes constant reference to them

-and the hairy okar types.
+of John Carter, and the hairy okar types.
 Interestingly, the

 Okarís survived inside the north pole on Barsoom, so we might expect that

-possibly red men of the northern latitudes in certain areas might share a disproportionate
+possibly red men of the northern latitudes in certain areas might share

-of his red men as yellow or yellowish.
+describes one of his red men as yellow or yellowish.
 This is

 normally read as perhaps a showing of superstitious fear, but it may also

 Several times he gives detailed descriptions of alien plants of various